 While extract brewing can be a good option for beginners, it’s worth noting that it can be more expensive than all-grain brewing in the long run, as pre-made malt extract can be pricier than buying malted barley in bulk.
 Additionally, some homebrewers feel that all-grain brewing allows for more creativity and control over the final product.

 Regardless of whether you choose all-grain or extract brewing, the most important thing is to have fun and enjoy the process.
-Experiment with different ingredients and techniques, take good notes and don’t be afraid to make mistakes.
+Experiment with different ingredients and techniques, take good notes, and don’t be afraid to make mistakes.
 With a little bit of practice and patience, you’ll be brewing delicious beer in no time!
 You can also learn more about the malts and adjuncts used in brewing by reading our detailed post.

 While this may seem like a lot of information to take in, don’t be discouraged.
 Homebrewing is a fun and rewarding hobby that anyone can enjoy with a little bit of practice and patience.